 1. Reside in the PEEC Learning Community in Del Rey South.
 Dedicate your time to the PEEC community’s study, service, and social activities.

 2. Participate in the PEEC Los Angeles Experience.
-Participants are expected to check in to campus early for the Explore LA activities (August 23rd, the Wednesday before fall classes begin).
-In the past these activities have included the following engineering sites: Jet Propulsion Lab (JPL), LA Metro Transportation, Disney Youth Edcuation Series program for Physics, Port of Los Angeles, and WISH Charter School.
+Participants are expected to check in to campus early for the Explore LA activities.
+In the past these activities have included the following engineering sites: Jet Propulsion Lab (JPL), LA Metro Transportation, Disney Youth Education Series program for Physics, Port of Los Angeles, and WISH Charter School.

 3. Enroll in ENGR 198, Exploring Engineering during the spring semester.
 The course is focused on engineering service projects and designed to help first-year freshman engineering students navigate challenges, explore opportunities, and assist/collaborate on community service projects that help foster LMU’s mission.

 4. Attend Serve LA in the Fall Semester with the Center for Service and Action.